-The expected savings from this program is 2.4% of the overall PY7 portfolio of electric savings and 14.8% of overall PY7 portfolio therm savings (including both residential and commercial).9 Per the HPwES Program Implementation Plan, AIC estimates that they will perform 2,100 audits in PY7, with 1,500 homes receiving retrofits.
+The expected savings from this program is 2.4% of the overall PY7 portfolio of electric savings and 14.8% of overall PY7 portfolio therm savings (including both residential and commercial).
+Per the HPwES Program Implementation Plan, AIC estimates that they will perform 2,100 audits in PY7, with 1,500 homes receiving retrofits.

 The objective of the PY7 evaluation is to provide estimates of gross and net electric and gas savings associated with the program.
-We will determine gross savings from the program by conducting an engineering analysis of the program-tracking database and will calculate net savings using the NTGR from PY6.
+We will determine gross savings from the program by conducting an engineering analysis of the program-tracking database and will calculate net savings using the NTGR recommendations to the SAG for PY7 (SAG NTGRs).
 This task is designed to answer the following impact-related research questions: